 The SFDR is not a labelling regime – rather it formalizes the principle that financial products which promote sustainable characteristics, or claim to have sustainable investment objectives, must comply with enhanced transparency rules.

-While this will not affect the underlying sustainable integration that Robeco has practiced for decades, there will be a number of strategy reclassifications as a result of applying the new rules.
+While this will not affect the underlying sustainable integration that Robeco has practiced for decades, there will be a number of fund reclassifications as a result of applying the new rules.

 What has changed is that it became clear that Article 9 products should only contain investments that can be defined as sustainable within the meaning of the SFDR.1 The regulatory definition of sustainable investment within the SFDR is: